Swoop graphic

 Antennas and power

-Any transmitter will need to send an amplified signal through some sort of antenna in order to create RF radiation.
-This power can be measured in Watts, dBs, or even other measurement units.
-For reference, here are some typical transmit powers for different wireless equipment:
+Any transmitter must send an amplified signal through an antenna to create RF radiation.
+This power can be expressed in watts, dB, or other units.
+For reference, here are typical transmit powers for various wireless equipment:

-The choice of antenna can affect the wireless range.
-Simple "whip" antennas transmit RF equally all around them, while directional antennas can focus all their power on a specific point nearby.
-Paragon uses whip antennas on certain models in order to increase range over the standard "chip" or internal antenna on other models.
+The antenna type influences range.
+Simple “whip” antennas radiate uniformly in all directions, whereas directional antennas concentrate power toward a specific area.
+Paragon equips certain models with whip antennas to achieve greater range than the standard “chip” or internal antennas used on other models.

 Receiver sensitivity and power budgets